kendo-labs/datasource-restful-api-CRUD-demo/README.md

 #### Step 4:

-Examime the [index.html](index.html) file with the Kendo UI / JS code and see how simple it can be.
+Examime the [index.html](index.html) file with the Kendo UI / JS code and see how simple it can be

 #### Step 5: